trinhlai252/Machine-Learning-by-Python-Churn-Predict-Analysis/README.md

 => We choose the Random Forest model
 * Hyperparameter tuning
 We use GridSearchCV to optimize the parameters of the RandomForestClassifier model based on the set of values ​​in param_grid.
-After finding the best set of parameters, the model is evaluated on the test set with the accuracy printed out.
+After finding the best set of parameters, the model is evaluated on the test set with the accuracy metrics.

 | Model               | balanced_accuracy_train | balanced_accuracy_val |
 | ------------------- | ----------------------- | --------------------- |